-Nostradamus and Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?
+Nostradamus And Trump Predictions 2017: What Did The Famous Psychic See During A Donald Trump Presidency?

 “The great shameless, audacious bawler.
 He will be elected governor of the army: The boldness of his contention.
 The bridge broken, the city faint from fear.”

-Aside from 2017 predictions from Nostradamus to Trump, The Advertiser is reporting on other potential predictions from around the world that will take place this year.
+Aside from 2017 predictions from Nostradamus to Trump, the Advertiser is reporting on other potential predictions from around the world that will take place this year.

-One of the first predictions that The Advertiser addresses states that the United States will experience turmoil in the government.
+One of the first predictions that the Advertiser addresses says that the United States will experience turmoil in the government.
 This prediction can easily be tied into the Trump predictions since he is now the leader of the United States.

-For a couple years now, tension between the United States and Russia has almost reached the same intensity as the tensions during the Cold War.
+For a couple of years now, tension between the United States and Russia has almost reached the same intensity as the tensions during the Cold War.
 Much of this tension stems from Russia annexing part of the Ukraine.
 According to Nostradamus, peace will be achieved between Russia and Ukraine.

 One topic that was popular during the campaign season in the United States was China.
 Trump campaigned on the idea that China was manipulating currency and Trump stated that he would stop them from doing so.
 In 2017, Nostradamus stated that China will attempt to stop the “economic imbalance” that exists globally.
 This act by China could do some serious damage.
 A report from News.com.au talks about a report from the private intelligence firm Stratfor.
 The report states that China’s economy is on the verge of collapse.